By integrating NMES into garments, Wearable Therapy® puts you in control of therapy time to help you achieve unmatched muscle rehabilitation.

 Prevents Muscle Atrophy

 Muscle atrophy is a decline of muscle strength precipitated by a loss of stress on the muscle.
 NMES is an effective modality for treating atrophied muscle.
-NMES contracts muscle gently or with more vigor depending on the intensity of the stimulus.
+NMES activates muscles, causing them to contract gently or with more vigor depending on the intensity of the stimulus.

 Increases Range of Motion